 The axes involved in an angular transformation must be linear.
-Both axes may have Gantry axes associated with them.
+Both axes may have Gantry axes associated with them, the may be slaved (coupled) or synchronized by PLC.

 If the angular transformation is active, the coordinates displayed will be those of the Cartesian system.
 Otherwise, it will display the coordinates of the real axes.